bbkane/warg/README.md

 If we try to dissect the parts of this command, we see that it:

 - Starts with the app name (`az`).
 - Narrows down intent with a section (`keyvault`).
-Sections are usually nouns and function similarly to a directory heirarchy on a computer - used to group related sections and commands so they're easy to find and use together.
+Sections are usually nouns and function similarly to a directory hierarchy on a computer - used to group related sections and commands so they're easy to find and use together.
 - Narrows down intent further with another section (`certificate`).
 - Ends with a command (`show`).
 Commands are usually verbs and specify a single action to take within that section.
 - Passes information to the command with flags (`--name`, `--vault-name`).